Linz Open

-The Linz Open, currently sponsored by Generali Gruppe, is a women's tennis tournament held in Linz, Austria.
-It is played on indoor hardcourts.
+The Linz Open, currently "Upper Austria Ladies Linz", is a women's tennis tournament held in Linz, Austria.
+It was played on indoor hardcourts until 2025.
+In 2026, the tournament will be held on indoor clay courts.

 The inaugural event took place in 1987 in Wels, Austria and was organized by the ITF as a $10,000 tournament.
 Starting 1991, it has been organized in Linz as a WTA Tour event, initially on the Tier V-level.
 In 1993 it got promoted to Tier III-level, and since 1998 it was organized as a Tier II-tournament.
-Since the 2009 edition it is designated as a WTA International Tournament.
+In 2009, it was designated as a WTA International Tournament and subsequently WTA 250 in 2021 with the change in tournament tier nomenclature.
+From 1999 to 2017 it was sponsored by Generali Gruppe.
+In 2023, the scheduling change in the WTA calendar saw the tournament being held in February instead of October as in the past editions.
+In 2024, the tournament was once again upgraded to WTA 500 level event.

 Past champions of the tournament include former world number ones Lindsay Davenport, Justine Henin-Hardenne, Amélie Mauresmo, Maria Sharapova and Ana Ivanovic.
 More recent champions include Petra Kvitová, Victoria Azarenka, Angelique Kerber, Karolína Plíšková and Dominika Cibulková.